Suor/django-cacheops/README.rst

         if query.tables == ['blog_post']:
             return 'blog:'

-**NOTE:** Prefix is now used on all cacheops operations.
-This was not the case for simple and file cache in cacheops versions 5.1 and earlier.
-To share cache between multiple applciations, cache can be saved without the prefix by including ``ignore_prefix=True`` to any of the decorators:
+**NOTE:** Prefix is now used on all cacheops operations except ``file_cache``.
+This was not the case in cacheops versions 5.1 and earlier.
+To share cache between multiple applications, the prefix can be ignored by including the keyword argument ``ignore_prefix=True`` to any of the decorators:

 .. code:: python